innogames/serveradmin/docs/source/extensions.rst

         },
     }

-The user role must have at least the privileges
+The user role must have at least the privileges SELECT, INSERT, UPDATE, DELETE, CONNECT

-* SELECT
-* INSERT
-* UPDATE
-* DELETE
-* CONNECT

 See `PostgreSQL Privileges <https://www.postgresql.org/docs/current/ddl-priv.html>`_